 - A. Appropriations The point of budget control is at the department level budget for all funds.
 The Charter (Section 6.03) provides that any transfer of appropriation between funds must be approved by the City Council and that the City Manager, without City Council approval, is authorized to transfer appropriations among departments, within the same operational division and fund.
 The City Manager may also authorize transfer of salary adjustment monies between funds that are budgeted in a citywide account. - B. Expenditure Monitoring Expenditures and encumbrances will be regularly compared to budget, variances will be investigated, and any abnormalities will be included in the quarterly report to the City Council.
 Projected year-end expenditures will be reported in the annual budget. - C. Personnel Costs Costs related to salaries and benefits are budgeted at 100% total costs, assuming open positions are filled throughout the fiscal year.
 New positions that are added during the budget process may have staggered hire dates with appropriate costs reflected in the budget. - 1.
-Vacancy Factor General Fund appropriations will include a vacancy factor equal to 1% of total General Fund salaries and related benefits to offset salary savings within the budget.
-The vacancy factor will be budgeted as a negative expense within the General Government Department of the General Fund.
-For 2016, the Vacancy Factor equals \$456,212.
-This factor will be reduced throughout the year as vacant positions are recognized within the department budget. - 2.
-Benefit Payout Reserve The City will establish a benefit payout reserve equal to 15% of the accrued benefit liability for employees who are currently eligible to retire.
-Only terminating employee benefit expenses may be paid from this reserve.
-This reserve shall be funded as an offset to the vacancy factor.
-For 2016, \$30,000 is budgeted for this reserve.
+Vacancy Factor Funds with Personnel Budgets greater than \$4 million will include a vacancy factor of at least 1% of total fund salaries and related benefits (retirement, FICA, Medicare) to offset salary savings within the budget.
+The vacancy factor will be budgeted as a negative expense within the fund.
+This factor will be reduced throughout the year as vacant positions are recognized within the department budget.